QcmPlab/CDMFT-LANC-ED/README.md

 ### MILESTONE 2

-- [ ] Include complex routines for diagonalization (and bath?)
+- [x] Include complex routines for diagonalization (and bath?)
 - [ ] Test 2d BHZ model

 ### MILESTONE 3

+- [ ] Add real-space CDMFT case for finite systems
+- [ ] Test Kane-Mele model with real-space CDMFT
 - [ ] Test 3d BHZ model for non spin-coupling choices of cluster
-- [ ] Add real-space CDMFT case for finite systems
 - [ ] Rewrite the code for the general spin-coupled case